XAI-Demonstrator/xai-demonstrator/docs/user-guide/getting-started.md

     [as a ZIP file]().

-    However, please note that without Git **you will not be able to build use cases containers yourself.** Thus, you are restricted to launching deployment configurations that utilize pre-built container images (more on that in the next section).
+    However, please note that without Git **you will not be able to run use cases locally,** because Python dependencies are installed through Git.

+    Thus, you are restricted to launching deployment configurations that utilize pre-built container images (more on that in the next section).

 To download ("check out") the _XAI Demontrator_ source code from GitHub, open a terminal (on Windows, we recommend *Git Bash*)